 Jennifer Lynne – Dafont.com free script font – not a true single line font.

 Look closely and you will see the small gap between the lines.
-Choosing the right size writing and a medium thick pen will make these fonts perform similar to a single line font.
+Choosing the right size writing and a medium thick pen will make these fonts perform similarly to a single-line font.

 Video tutorial for working with single line fonts in Canvas Workspace

 This video shows some of the issues with using single line fonts.
 It is quite bizarre however easy enough to work around.

 Join me on Facebook

 Join me in the Scan N Cut – Let’s Create With Sue Facebook group.
 It is a group of awesome craft friends sharing and caring.

 Please feel free to ask any questions that you need.